ethereum/remix-ide/docs/static_analysis.md

 ![](images/a-ssa-err-warn.png)

 If you check `Hide warnings`, warnings will be hidden and you'll exclusively see the errors.

+**NOTE:** Remix Analysis does not flag error - it only shows warnings so if you check `Hide warnings`, nothing will show in the Remix Analysis tab.

 ![](images/a-ssa-show-hide-warnings.png)

 #### Warnings from external libraries

-By default, warnings from external libraries are not show.
-If you check the box `Show warings for external libraries`, the tools will also analyse the external libraries for warnings.
+By default, warnings from external libraries are not shown.
+If you check the box `Show warnings for external libraries`, the tools will also analyse the external libraries for warnings.

 Slither
 -------